Joseph Conrad: Early years

-Conrad was born on 3 December 1857 in Berdychiv (Berdyczów), Ukraine, then part of the Russian Empire; the region had once been part of the Crown of the Kingdom of Poland.
+Conrad was born on 3 December 1857, in Berdychiv (Berdyczów), Ukraine, then part of the Russian Empire; the region had once been part of the Crown of the Kingdom of Poland.
 He was the only child of Apollo Korzeniowski—a writer, translator, political activist, and would-be revolutionary—and his wife Ewa Bobrowska.
 He was christened Józef Teodor Konrad Korzeniowski after his maternal grandfather Józef, his paternal grandfather Teodor, and the heroes (both named "Konrad") of two poems by Adam Mickiewicz, Dziady and Konrad Wallenrod.
 His family called him "Konrad", rather than "Józef".

 Though the vast majority of the surrounding area's inhabitants were Ukrainians, and the great majority of Berdychiv's residents were Jewish, almost all the countryside was owned by the Polish szlachta (nobility), to which Conrad's family belonged as bearers of the Nałęcz coat-of-arms.
 Polish literature, particularly patriotic literature, was held in high esteem by the area's Polish population.

 Poland had been divided among Prussia, Austria and Russia in 1795.
 The Korzeniowski family had played a significant role in Polish attempts to regain independence.
 Conrad's paternal grandfather Teodor had served under Prince Józef Poniatowski during Napoleon's Russian campaign and had formed his own cavalry squadron during the November 1830 Uprising of Poland-Lithuania against the Russian Empire.
-Conrad's fiercely patriotic father Apollo belonged to the "Red" political faction, whose goal was to re-establish the pre-partition boundaries of Poland and which also advocated land reform and the abolition of serfdom.
+Conrad's fiercely patriotic father Apollo belonged to the "Red" political faction, whose goal was to re-establish the pre-partition boundaries of Poland and that also advocated land reform and the abolition of serfdom.
 Conrad's subsequent refusal to follow in Apollo's footsteps, and his choice of exile over resistance, were a source of lifelong guilt for Conrad.

 Because of the father's attempts at farming and his political activism, the family moved repeatedly.
-In May 1861 they moved to Warsaw, where Apollo joined the resistance against the Russian Empire.
-He was arrested and imprisoned in Pavilion X of the Warsaw Citadel.
+In May 1861, they moved to Warsaw, where Apollo joined the resistance against the Russian Empire.
+He was arrested and imprisoned in Pavilion X – the dread Tenth Pavilion – of the Warsaw Citadel.
 Conrad would write: "[I]n the courtyard of this Citadel—characteristically for our nation—my childhood memories begin."
-On 9 May 1862 Apollo and his family were exiled to Vologda, 500 km north of Moscow and known for its bad climate.
-In January 1863 Apollo's sentence was commuted, and the family was sent to Chernihiv in northeast Ukraine, where conditions were much better.
-However, on 18 April 1865 Ewa died of tuberculosis.
+On 9 May 1862, Apollo and his family were exiled to Vologda, 500 km north of Moscow and known for its bad climate.
+In January 1863, Apollo's sentence was commuted, and the family was sent to Chernihiv in northeast Ukraine, where conditions were much better.
+However, on 18 April 1865, Ewa died of tuberculosis.